trampgeek/moodle-qtype_coderunner/Readme.md

 CodeRunner support a wide variety of question types and can easily be extended to support others.
-A CodeRunner question type is defined by a *question prototype*, which specifies run time parameters like the execution language and sandbox and also the templates that define how a test program is built from the question's test-cases plus the student's submission.
+A CodeRunner question type is defined by a *question prototype*, which specifies run time parameters like the execution language and sandbox and also the template that define how a test program is built from the question's test-cases plus the student's submission.
 The prototype also defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader*, a *NearEqualityGrader* or *RegexGrader*.
 The EqualityGrader expects